 No, if there are many hazardous substances (e.g. in paint shops, storage areas or laboratories), it is permissible to draw up group or collective operating instructions rather than separate operating instructions for each individual hazardous substance.
 The prerequisite is that similar hazards exist during activities with these substances and comparable protective measures apply.

-If a hazardous substance with a low hazard is present in the enterprise due to the hazardous properties, a low quantity of substance used, a low level and duration of exposure and the working conditions, the effort for this hazardous substance is considerably reduced.
+If a hazardous substance with a low hazard is present in the company due to its hazardous properties, a low quantity of substance used, a low level and duration of exposure and the working conditions, the effort required for this hazardous substance is considerably reduced.
 For practical application, this means that, among other things, operating instructions, substitution testing, technical and organisational protective measures, personal protective equipment can be dispensed with and the hazardous substance does not have to be included in the hazardous substances register.
+Examples of activities with low risk:

 - Touching up minor paint damage with touch-up pens,